paul-grozav/source.paul.grozav.info/kb/linux/cryptography.md

 already in this file.

 #### 4.2.
 RSA public key
-The RSA was the first format that was invented.
+The RSA was the first format that was invented and it consists in two integers, the modulus(n) and the public exponent(e).
 This is how you can generate an RSA public key based on a private key, and how the RSA public key looks like:
 ```bash
 paul:test> openssl rsa -in ./private.key -RSAPublicKey_out -out ./public.key.rsa
 paul:test> cat ./public.key.rsa